 St. John's College

 I believe in a caring, creative, and rigorous approach to tutoring.
-My goal is to help my students embrace the whole process of learning: the struggle to master difficult material, the freedom to make mistakes, the joy of discovery, and the pride felt in doing good work.
-I tutor students of all ages (although the majority of my experience is with middle school students) and specialize in math and English.
+I work to help my students embrace the whole process of learning: the struggle to master difficult material, the freedom to make mistakes, the joy of discovery, and the pride felt in doing good work.
+I tutor students of all ages (although the majority of my experience has been with middle school students) and specialize in math and English.

 I graduated from St. John's College ("The Great Books School") in 2011 with a 3.92 GPA and the prize for the best senior essay.
 I now tutor/teach full-time.
 In addition to private tutoring, I work at the Harlem Children's Zone where I tutor middle school and high school students in math and English and teach visual arts classes.

 I meet students in their homes or at coffee shops, parks, and libraries.
-At our first meeting, we'll begin by discussing your academic goals, interests, strengths, weaknesses, etc., and then we'll create a plan for our future work together.
-The lessons themselves vary quite a bit--from demanding study sessions to playful math games and creative brainstorming activities.
+During our first meeting, we'll discuss your academic goals, interests, strengths, weaknesses, etc., and then we'll create a plan for our future work together.
+The lessons themselves vary from demanding study sessions to playful math games and creative brainstorming activities.

 Cassandra has been tutoring my son for a couple of months.
 With Cassandra's help and encouragement my son has been able to catch up on last years material which he had been behind on and start the year motivated and confident in his abilities.
 Cassandra is a true asset.
 She is very thorough, patient, flexible, and engaged.
 We couldn't have asked for a better math tutor.